 North Star History

 North Star Mutual Insurance Company originated in 1920 as North Star Farmer’s Mutual in Redwood Falls, Minnesota and was managed by A.D.
 Stewart.
 When he died five years later, A.E.
 Anderson took over management and moved the headquarters to Cottonwood, Minnesota in 1926.
-Stable, consistent, and financially sound, the company has only had three chief executives since then: W.E.
-Anderson 1950-1973, Cliff Hanson 1973-2001, and Jeff Mauland, North Star’s current Chief Executive Officer.
+Stable, consistent, and financially sound, the company has had four chief executives since: W.E.
+Anderson 1950-1973, Cliff Hanson 1973-2001, Jeff Mauland 2001-2020, and Peter Hellie, North Star’s current Chief Executive Officer.

 Milestones in North Star Mutual history include: